Yamiteeee/auth_dashboard_boilerplate/README.md

 ├── pubspec.yaml              # Dependencies & metadata
 └── README.md                 # This file
 ```

-📄 License
+## 📄 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+EOF

+echo "README.md has been generated successfully!"
+How to use this bash script: